smartcontractkit/crec-sdk/services/dvp/README.md

 }
 event := eventList[0]

-// The CREc Events client verifies the cryptographic signatures on the event,
+// The CREC Events client verifies the cryptographic signatures on the event,
 // ensuring it is authentic and was emitted by the trusted DvP contract. verified, _ := crecEventsClient.Verify(event) if !verified {